 Meditation is about allowing your mind to de-bug itself in the way it knows best.
 It’s about giving your body the time and space it needs to simply repair itself.
 In this way, there’s no such thing as a ‘bad’ meditation.
 During meditation, your mind will sway between thoughts and your chosen anchor of awareness.

 Research shows that at least 47% of the time, our mind is thinking about something other than what it is doing.
 This means that at least half the time, your mind is going to be engaged in thought.
-The key is what to do when you realise that you are thinking.
+The key is what to do when you realize that you are thinking.
 This is the match point, if you will.

 As long as you simply acknowledge you are thinking, stay completely unfazed by it, and then gently return your attention to your anchor, then you can never be ‘bad’ at meditation.